AlexH-UB/Citation-Tracker/README.md

 * [x] Design Icon
 * [x] Rename articles in a defined way
 * [ ] Create how to use section on the github page
-* [ ] Create a settings window that the user can interact with
+* [x] Create a settings window that the user can interact with
+* [ ] Create credits window
-* [ ] Add shortcuts for the credits window and the settings window
+* [x] Add shortcuts for the credits window and the settings window

 ---